0install/docs/docs/packaging/examples/find.md

 *** This program needs ROX-Lib2 (version 2.0.0) to run.
 ```

+!!! note
-Note: If it runs without an error, then either you've installed ROX-Lib manually (not using the injector) or your `PYTHONPATH` already points to it.
+    If it runs without an error, then either you've installed ROX-Lib manually (not using the injector) or your `PYTHONPATH` already points to it.

 # Creating the interface file